quotientbot/ocr/README.md

 - [`lru-dict`](https://pypi.org/project/lru-dict/) - A fixed size dict like container which evicts Least Recently Used (LRU) items once size limit is exceeded.

 ## Example Usage using Swagger UI
 > Psst!
 Are you one of the secret agents from the organization I applied to?
 Welcome!
-To test out this app, head over to https://quotientbot.xyz/ocr/docs.
+To test out this app, head over to https://ocr.quotientbot.xyz/docs.
 But shh... the secret key you'll need is a top-secret code.
-It's actually the capital short form of the organization's name.
+It's actually the capital acronym of the organization's name.
 Don't tell anyone I told you!
 And remember this only works for Discord URLs.

 We are using the following image </br>
 ![image](https://user-images.githubusercontent.com/72350242/213885619-f49016e8-b69c-4471-924f-779e4c37b0e0.png)